testdouble/test-smells/README.md

 #### The subject under test

-After the comment will be one to several functions meant to be the "production" source code.
+In each test will be one to several functions meant to be the "production" source code.
 Typically these would be broken out into a separate file, but to keep everything straightforward, each smell is kept to a single file listing.